erfanzar/FJFormer/README.md

 a package for custom Jax Flax Functions and Utils Welcome to FJUtils - A collection of useful functions and utilities for Flax and JAX!
+Some Parts of code if from EasyLM <3
 ## Overview

 FJUtils is a collection of functions and utilities that can help with various tasks when using Flax and JAX.
 It includes